pfenninglab/halLiftover-postprocessing/README.md

-## halLiftover-postprocessing
+## HALPER

-# Running Program
+# Running HALPER
 * `python orthologFind.py` using python3

 # Introduction
-This tool is designed for constructing coherent orthologs from the outputs of halLiftover.
+HALPER is designed for constructing coherent orthologs from the outputs of halLiftover.
 While it was originally designed for contructing orthologs of transcription factor ChIP-seq and open chromatin peaks, it can be applied to any genomic regions of interest.
-Since this tool relies on halLiftover, the assembly of the genomic regions and the assembly of the regions you are mapping to must be in a Cactus alginment hal file.
-(If the assemblies are not in a Cactus alignment that you are using for halLiftover, use UCSC-Liftover can be used to map regions to the closest available assembly in a Cactus alignment.)
+Since HALPER relies on halLiftover, the assembly of the query and target genomic regions must be in a Cactus alginment hal file.
+(If the assemblies are not in a Cactus alignment, liftOver can be used to map regions to the closest available assembly in a Cactus alignment.)

 # Dependencies